Physician Assisted Suicide (PAS) in

 Alberta is a relatively conservative province.
 A national poll might show even more support for PAS.

 The Global poll is probably less accurate than a poll conducted by a polling agency which samples the opinion of a carefully selected random selection of adults.
-The people who took this poll probably differ from such a random selection.

 2016-MAR: Comments by members of the public to the Global TV poll:

 Seven visitors to the Global-TV web site's discussion of the Alberta court's ruling took the initiative to leave their personal comments about PAS.
 In chronological order, they were:

 - Heather posted: "As a cancer patient of over 10 years with Ovarian cancer and all treatments exhausted, I know I will eventually succumb to the disease.
 I believe it should be my choice on how I decide die.
 I am not religious and would hate for someone's religious views to alter the way that I am able to die.
 The law is there.
 All the regulations are just not set down in stone.
 Why should a person who is dying have to suffer until we have all the regulations written down?"

 - Carol posted: "I certainly support physician-assissted death in regards to Lou Gehrig's disease.
 ALS affects your body but does not affect your brain functions.
 People ravaged by this horrific disease know and see their body failing to the point where they no longer want to live.
 I am speaking from experience as my father suffered and died due to this disease.
 He wished and prayed every day for months for him to be released from this world.
 He didn't want to be here anymore but had to live with this horrific deterioration until his body could no longer survive."